 In compliance with the Americans with Disabilities Act (ADA), East Georgia State College will honor requests for reasonable accommodations made by individuals with disabilities.
-Students must self-disclose their disability to the counselor before academic accommodations can be implemented.
+Students must self-disclose their disability to the counselor and complete any official documentation requirements before academic accommodations can be implemented.